Space-Time Adaptive Beamforming for Satellite Communications: Harnessing Doppler as New Signaling Dimensions: Asymptotic Analysis of Satellite MU-MIMO

-where $C(n) = \frac{1}{(2n-1)\binom{2n-2}{n-1}}$. \end{lemma} \begin{proof} See Appendix~\ref{ap:B}. \end{proof} Lemma~\ref{lem:lambda_min_ub} shows that the minimum eigenvalue decays super-exponentially with the cluster size $n$.
-This observation is then used in the following lemma to derive an upper bound on the degradation of the ZF sum rate.
+\begin{proof} See Appendix~\ref{ap:B}. \end{proof} {$D=1$ corresponds to the spatial ULA, $D=2$ to the ULA with STAB or the spatial UPA, and $D=3$ to the UPA with STAB.
+Lemma~\ref{lem:lambda_min_ub} shows that the minimum eigenvalue decays super-exponentially with the cluster size $n$, uniformly over the user locations within the bin.} This observation is then used in the following lemma to derive an upper bound on the degradation of the ZF sum rate.

 \begin{lemma}[ZF sum rate upper bound] Suppose that the maximum load is $n_{\max} = n$.
 Then, the upper bound of the average sum rate under ZF precoding is given by